pd-bgw/my-portfolio/README.md

 # Issues

-1. 7/19/20 Deployment Issues
+1. ** 7/19/20 Deployment issues **
-    - index.html is not updating
+    - index.html is not updating in S3
-    - Other files I have changed has updated
+    - Other files I have changed have updated
         - upload_portfolio_lambda.py
         - README.md
-    - no other know update Issues
+    - GitHub is updated successfully
+    - CodePipeline everything successful
+    - Log files show index.html in portfolio build

-2. Changes made to .py upload file needs to be maintain in 2 places.
+2. ** Changes made to .py upload file need to be maintain in 2 places **
     - AWS Lambda
     - Local repository